 The moment your new pet enters your home, it’s time to start thinking about the preventative care they’re going to need.
 Developing a preventative care plan early in your pet’s life will determine their wellbeing in the years that follow.
 At Ohio Pet Vet, we’re fully equipped to give your pet the care they require for a long and carefree life.
-Proper nutrition and periodic dental care are essential to your pet’s longevity as well, and our capable team will help you make the best choices for your loved one.
+This includes cat and dog vaccinations and exams.
+Proper nutrition and periodic teeth cleaning are essential to your pet’s longevity as well, and our capable team will help you make the best choices for your loved one.

 - Overall health

 Protecting Your Pet from Disease

 Once these factors are taken into account, we will walk you and your pet through the vaccination process.
 New puppies and kittens usually require a series of booster vaccines over a span of several months, until it’s built up in their system.
 Overall, the most common vaccines we offer at Ohio Pet Vet include:

 - Bivalent canine influenza (protects against the H3N2 and H3N8 strains of canine flu)

 The rabies vaccine is required by law and will always be given unless your pet has a severe allergy to the vaccine.

 We recommend the bivalent canine influenza vaccine for dogs that board, go to daycare or visit the dog park.
 Canine flu is a highly contagious, airborne virus that can be potentially life-threatening for puppies and senior dogs.
 Symptoms include coughing, sneezing, nasal discharge, fever and lethargy.

 We are happy to discuss all of your pet’s options with you so that we can build the best treatment regimen to keep them healthy!